Improving user satisfaction and operational efficiency through digitalisation of hospitalisation claims

 High email volume: Staff received 150-200 emails a day on average which had to be reviewed and sorted manually.

-Tedious manual data entry: Each claim then had to be manually input information into their system, a process that took 2-3 hours of effort daily.
+Tedious manual data entry: Each claim then had to be manually input into their system, a process that took 2-3 hours of effort daily.

 Balancing user needs and operational efficiency